falcosecurity/falco-website/content/en/docs/plugins/plugin-api-reference.md

 SS_PLUGIN_TIMEOUT should be returned whenever no events can be returned immediately.
 This ensures that the plugin framework is not stalled waiting for a response from `plugin_next_batch`.
 When the framework receives a SS_PLUGIN_TIMEOUT, it will keep the stream of events open and call `plugin_next_batch` again later.

+This function can be invoked concurrently by multiple threads, each with distinct and unique parameter values.
+The value of the `ss_plugin_event**` output parameter must be uniquely attached to the ss_instance_t* parameter value.
+The pointer must not be shared across multiple distinct `ss_instance_t*` values.

 ### get_progress

 ```